rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/cve_2020_1472_zerologon.md

 ### PASSWORD

 The hex value of the original machine account password.
-This value is typically recovered from the target system's registry (such as with the `auxiliary/gather/windows_secrets_dump` module) after successfully setting the value to blank within Active Directory using this module and the default `REMOVE` action.
+This value is typically recovered from the target system's registry (such as by using the `auxiliary/gather/windows_secrets_dump` Metasploit module) after successfully setting the value to an empty string within Active Directory using this module and the default `REMOVE` action.

 This value is only used when running the module with the `RESTORE` action.